jkzorz/SituSeq/README.md

 Use cutadapt to remove primer sequences and filter reads by length.
 Cutadapt can be run from a linux system, or if using a windows operating system, through windows subsystem for linux (wsl).
 Using a filter cutoff of between 1350 bp and 1650 bp.

-*need to decide if using the actual primer sequence, or just cutting off the number of base pairs?*
+*need to decide if using the actual primer sequence, or just cutting off the number of base pairs?
+Also need to optimize filtering length*

 ```
 #cutadapt